 De Funiak Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in De Funiak Springs are a mix of both white- and blue-collar jobs.
-Overall, De Funiak Springs is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in De Funiak Springs who work in maintenance occupations (15.32%), management occupations (14.75%), and sales jobs (10.93%).
+Overall, De Funiak Springs is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in De Funiak Springs who work in maintenance occupations (17.53%), sales jobs (12.96%), and office and administrative support (12.51%).

-One of the nice things about De Funiak Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about De Funiak Springs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 De Funiak Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 De Funiak Springs is an extremely ethnically-diverse city.
 The people who call De Funiak Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of De Funiak Springs residents report their race to be White, followed by Black or African-American.
 De Funiak Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.47% of the city’s residents.
-Important ancestries of people in De Funiak Springs include German, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 12.34% of the city’s residents.
+Important ancestries of people in De Funiak Springs include English, German, Italian, and Scottish.

 The most common language spoken in De Funiak Springs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Portuguese.